nhannguyen95/algorithms/additional-learning/design-pattern/design-principles.md

 Can be understood as:
 - close for modification: not allow anyone to touch your working code.
 - open for extension: allow classes to be subclasses and extended.
+- of course change is a constant factor in software development, but OCP encourages change through extension rather than going back and modifying your existing code.

+Inheritance is often the easiest way to implement OCP (superclass is close and subclasses are extensible), but OCP goes beyond that: rather than let one dive into your code and make a bunch of changes, he should be able to extend your code without changing that.

 Apply to areas that are most likely to change, not everywhere.